DiligentGraphics/DiligentSamples/Samples/GLFWDemo/readme.md

 LightColor    = Blend(LightColor, FlashLightColor, Factor);
 ```

-To cast shadows we use the sphere tracing algorithm on the signed distance field.
+To cast shadows, we use the sphere tracing algorithm on the signed distance field.
-We trace ray from current pixel position to the light source position, function return 1 if there are no intersections and pixel can be illuminated.
+We trace a ray from the current pixel position to the light source position.
+The function returns 1 if there
+are no intersections, which means the pixle is in light.
-All coordinates and distances here are in SDF texture pixel space.
+All coordinates and distances in the snippet below are in SDF texture pixel space:

 ```cpp
 float TraceRay(float2 LightPos, float2 Origin)
 {